compserv/hknweb/README.md

 This approach requires less space, and is faster if your computer already has Python and GNU Make installed (i.e. most GNU/Linux machines.)

-Developming `hknweb` requires `venv`.
+Developing on `hknweb` requires a virtual environment so that every developer has the exact same development environment i.e. any errors that a developer has is not due to difference in configuration.
+We will be using Python's built-on [`venv`](https://docs.python.org/3/library/venv.html) to make our virtual environment.
 ```sh
 $ make setup
 ```

-which will also install the Python dev environment (Python dependencies, a virtualenv).
+This command will also install the Python dev environment (Python dependencies, a virtualenv).
 Without sudo privileges, you will need to add the binary location to your `PATH` variable.
 On Linux, this is `~/.local/bin`, and on Windows, this is `AppData\Roaming\Python\bin`.